freedomofpress/securedrop/docs/install.rst

 Install Prerequisites
 ----------------------

-SecureDrop has some dependencies that need to be loaded onto the admin tails stick prior to the installation of the server.
+SecureDrop has some dependencies that need to be loaded onto the *Admin Workstation* prior to the installation of the server.

-To load these dependencies, from the base of the SecureDrop repo run the following commands:
+To load these dependencies, from the base of the SecureDrop repository (``~/Persistent/securedrop/``) run the following commands:

 .. code:: sh